O’Neil’s research focuses on poverty, alternative sanctions, housing insecurity, public policy, and racial inequality.

 O’Neil is visiting at the University of Michigan in the Department of Sociology and was previously a Women’s International Leaders Fellow at International House of NYC.
 At present, she is sponsored at the Population Studies Center by Professor Emeritus Reynolds Farley.
 Prior to matriculating to her PhD program, O’Neil contributed to several program evaluations as a Data Scientist II for the City of New York with the Manhattan District Attorney’s Office and the Human Resource Administration (HRA)-Department of Social Services under Mayor Michael Bloomberg.
 HRA is the nation’s largest social service agency with an annual budget of $9.7 billion and prides themselves on meeting the needs of the most diverse clientele nationwide.
 O’Neil also worked as a Data Scientist for the world’s leading investment bank, producing firm metrics on employees in 40 countries and survey research for national periodicals such as Black Enterprise, Latina Style and Working Mother.
 O’Neil plans to complete her Ph.D. by May 2018.
 O’Neil is the first generation in her family to attend college.

 O’Neil has applied quantitative and qualitative research and evaluation training obtained as a trainee and later Data Scientist on Wall Street, as well as with the Police Department, Department of Homeless Services, Office of Special Narcotics, among others.
 O’Neil’s graduate quantitative training was interdisciplinary in nature and included an M.A. in Quantitative Methods of the Social Sciences at Columbia University as well as supplementary training such as Hierarchical Linear Modeling with ICPSR and Geographic Information Systems at the University at Albany.
-This specialized training prepared O’Neil to efficiently manage, manipulate and present data for private and public audiences and for publication.
+This specialized training prepared O’Neil to efficiently manage, analyze, and present data for public and private audiences and for publication.

 photo credit: pbs.org